rern/rAudio/README.md

 - Disable features if not use to lower CPU usage:
 	- Settings > Features
 	- Disable `Browser on RPi` might cause audio glitches on refresh / switch page
-		- 64bit version - Very likely
+		- After system upgrade `pacman -Syu` which kernel `linux-raspberrypi` also upgraded.
-		- Other versions - If `pacman -Syu` includes `linux-raspberrypi`, kernel upgrade.
+		- On 64bit version - Very likely, kernel upgraded or not.
 - Coverart as large playback control buttons
 	- Tap top of coverart to see controls guide.
 - Hide top and bottom bars